worldofprasanna/learn-aws-in-30-days/README.md

 4. AWS Command line access
 5. IAM Role

+## Day 7: Static site hosting using AWS S3

+1. What is S3 bucket and how the objects are structured?
+2. What are the ways to access objects in S3?
+Pre Signed URL and Public URL?
+3. What are the steps to allow public access to S3 objects?
+4. How to enable static site hosting using S3?

+## Day 8: Serve Static Site using CloudFront

+1. What is CDN?
+2. What is Edge caching?
+3. What are the Components of CloudFront?
+4. Demo of serving static content using CloudFront
+5. What is Cache Invalidation?

+## Day 9: Databases in AWS

+1. Why Managed DB?
+2. Terminologies used in RDS
+3. What is Read Replica?
+4. How to achieve High Availablility in RDS?
+5. What is Encryption at Transit and Encryption at Rest?

+## Day 10: Costs in AWS

+1. What are Budgets in AWS?
+2. How to setup Zero Spend and Min Monthly Budgets?
+3. How to check Free Tier usage
+4. How to use AWS Cost Explorer?
+5. How to read Bills?
+6. What is Capacity Estimation and how to use AWS Pricing Calculator

+## Day 11: Handle logs & monitoring using CloudWatch

+1. What is Logging & Monitoring and benefits of Centralised Logging
+2. What is Metric and what are its attributes
+3. What are the components of CloudWatch Logs
+4. Resources to create for setting up alarms using Filters in CloudWatch
+5. Demo of setting up Email Alerts in case number of errors in last 30seconds > 3

 ### Videos for the below topics are not uploaded yet.

 ## Day 7: Auto Scaling & Best practice in EC2